blockchyp/developer-docs/docs/index.rst

 - **ARQC**
 - **TC**

-REST API's
+REST APIs
 ----------

-We recommend developers use SDK's instead of the REST API's directly as it will make implementation go faster.
-Our SDK's deal with HMAC authentication and locating terminals for you.
+We recommend developers use SDKs instead of the REST APIs directly as it will make implementation go faster.
+Our SDKs deal with HMAC authentication and locating terminals for you.
 But if you prefer to do a direct REST API integration, we won't stop you.
-The REST API's aren't complicated.
+The REST APIs aren't complicated.
 Check out the API docs below:

 .. toctree::
    :maxdepth: 2